Inside: Add character to any wall with this tutorial for DIY rustic modern floating shelves for about $50!

 Here’s a problem you may be able to relate to… I live in a tract home in the suburbs and have a lot of big walls and not a lot of definition when it comes to defining one room from another.

-And although I love the open concept, it’s a challenge to add character and interest into a space.
-But I think I nailed this one and I am super excited to show you these DIY rustic modern floating shelves that we built!
+And although I love the open concept, it's a challenge to add character and interest into a space.
+But I think I nailed this one and I am super excited to show you these rustic modern DIY floating shelves that we built!

 I have to admit, I was a little hesitant at the beginning of this project, but absolutely love how they turned out.

-One, they provided definition for my living room (which is actually just part of a giant room right when you walk into my home that includes the entry, dining room, and living room.)
+One, they provided definition for my living room (which is actually just part of a giant room right when you walk into my home that includes the entry, dining room, and living room).

 And two, they provided a place for me to display some pretty things.
 I don’t have a lot of opportunities to do this in my house and think it adds so much personality and warmth.